SUSTech-AMASLAB/RGB-D_Camera_Based_Robotic_Grasping_Project/Camera_calibration/README.md

 # Camera Calibration

 Camera calibration is optional for Intel Realsense camera, since you can directly acquire the parameters from certain topics.
 However, if you are using usb camera, it is essential to perform camera calibration.
-Camera calibration is not necessary in this project, and you can just skip the following procedures as you like.
+In this project, camera calibration is not necessary, and you can just skip the following procedures as you like.

 ## Usage Instructions